E-mail the Webmaster: Dan Byrnes

 A website intended to be of greatest use for anyone interested in economic history ... maritime history ...

-The newest file added March 2010 to this website is on problem names and problem people, merchant names proving frustrating, on which we find that insufficient information is available for our purposes- Ed
+The newest file added March 2010 to this website is research-orientated and on problem names and problem people, merchant names proving frustrating, on which we find that insufficient information is available for our purposes- Ed

 If you value the information